Signalling and Telecoms

 This course introduces learners to the installation, testing, and maintenance of fibre optic networks.

-This course aims to introduce learners to fibre optic installation, joining, and testing.
+This course aims to introduce learners to copper cabling installation, termination, and testing.

 This course aims to introduce trainees to maintenance, diagnostics and repair procedures for Telecoms power supplies.